Section 2508. Removal of Paint and Painting Steel Bridge Structures

 a.
 Use a best effort combination of blasting and possible hand or power tool cleaning to clean cracks and seams that are formed by junctions of joining members, splices, gusset plates, rivets, bolts, nuts, and similar surface irregularities.
 After application of any penetrating sealer and prior to application of the prime coat, caulk all cracks and seams that are equal to, or greater than, 3/16 inch wide with a durable caulking compound recommended by the paint manufacturer.

 b.
 Seal cracks and seams less than 3/16 inch wide with the prime coat.
-Seal cracks and seams that cannot be sealed with the prime coat using caulk before the intermediate coat is applied.
-In the case of Zinc Silicate, this will be before the top coat is applied.
+Seal cracks and seams that cannot be sealed with the prime coat using caulk before after the intermediate coat and before the top coat is applied.
+In the case of Zinc Silicate, this will be after the primer and before the top coat is applied.

 c.
 Use lead free caulking compound, supplied with the latest technical data and SDS sheets.
 Obtain the paint manufacturer’s and the Engineer’s approval prior to incorporation into the project.